 Those are more advanced concepts, which are covered in more details by Juri Strumpflohner in his follow-up article.

-If you’re just curious what it looks like, you can find live demo in this plunk
+If you’re just curious what it looks like, check out the demos below!

 Angular 2 Master Class in Helsinki